-Getting legally married in Bali is the goal of most of our couples.
+Getting legally married in Bali is possible for most of our couples.
 In Indonesia however, that comes with a bit of paperwork.
-This text will guide you through the necessary steps to get the legalities out of the way as fast as possible.
+This article will guide you through the necessary steps to get the legalities out of the way as fast as possible.

-1. By Indonesian law, every couple that wants to get married legally in Bali must be a part of one of the 5 officially recognized religions and must be either Hindu, Buddhist, Christian (Protestant), Catholic or Muslim.
+1. By Indonesian law, every couple that wants to get married legally in Bali must be a part of one of the 5 officially recognized religions by either committing to a Hindu, Buddhist, Christian (Protestant), Catholic or Muslim ceremony.

-This means, even if you don’t actively participate in your Church or believe in one of the mentioned religions, you will still need to get married in the name of one of them.
-The easiest is to choose to be Protestant, as the Protestant Church does not have any pre-requisites for you nor your partner to get married in Bali.
+This means that even if you don’t actively practice your faith or participate in your Church or believe in one of the mentioned religions, you will still need to get married in the name of one of them.
+The easiest is to choose is Protestant, as the Protestant Church does not have any per-requisites for you nor your partner to get married in Bali.
 An official Indonesian Protestant priest will lead your ceremony in English on the wedding day and your marriage certificate will be signed by him in the name of the Protestant Church of Bali.

-The other religions follow a slightly different path but only the Catholic Church will require you to get married in a proper church.
-You can inquire about a list of churches in Bali here as your reception can still take place in your private villa afterwards.
+The other religions follow a slightly different path but only the Catholic Church will require you to get married in a proper church, a hotel chapel won't cut it, I'm afraid.
+You can inquire about a list of churches in Bali as your reception can still take place in your private villa or at a different venue afterwards.

 2. Submit your paperwork to us about 3 to 4 months prior in case we need to get your embassy involved.
 As some countries do not have an embassy or consulate in Bali, often the paperwork needs to get sent to Jakarta.
 As this might take a few weeks, we always recommend to plan in an extra month.